AlexandreFlr/Projet_Image_M2/Code/README.md

 Run the script `pretrained_model.py`

-Once you have completed the setup, execute the `edit.py` script :
+Once you have completed the setup, execute the `edit.py` script (cd stylegan) :

 ```bash
 python3 edit.py \